alvarezloaiciga/webchat/README.md

         ]
       }
     ```
+    - INCLUDE_EMOJIS
+        - type: Array<string>
+        - description: An array of emoji names to allow.
+Only emojis with names in this array will be shown in the emoji picker and sent in messages.
+Emojis not identified in this array will be stripped from customer messages prior to sending.
+To disable the emoji picker completely, set this field to be an empty array (`[]`).
+For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
+Note that you should not include the surrounding colons when copying names from the cheat sheet. **This field takes priority over `EXCLUDE_EMOJIS`.**
+        - default: `[]`
+        - example: `['hatching_chick', 'stuck_out_tongue']`

+    - EXCLUDE_EMOJIS
+            - type: Array<string>
+            - description: An array of emoji names to not allow.
+Only emojis with names in this array will be shown in the emoji picker and sent in messages.
+Emojis not identified in this array will be stripped from customer messages prior to sending.
+To disable the emoji picker completely, set this field to be an empty array (`[]`).
+For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
+Note that you should not include the surrounding colons when copying names from the cheat sheet. **This field takes priority over `EXCLUDE_EMOJIS`.**
+            - default: `[]`
+            - example: `['hatching_chick', 'stuck_out_tongue']`
 ### Setting Styles
 Values passed into the `STYLES` property of the `window.QUIQ` object will be applied to the elements using inline styles.
 Properties are named the same as in CSS, except that they are camelCased.
 For example:
 ```